home-assistant/home-assistant.io/source/_includes/installation/operating_system.md

 - [Hyper-V][vhdx] (.vhdx)
 {% endif %}

 Follow this guide if you already are running a supported virtual machine hypervisor.
-If you are not familiar with virtual machines we recommend installation Home Assistant OS directly on a [Raspberry Pi](/installation/raspberrypi) or an [ODROID](/installation/odroid) board.
+If you are not familiar with virtual machines we recommend installation Home Assistant OS directly on a [Raspberry Pi](/installation/raspberrypi) or an [ODROID](/installation/odroid).

 ### Create the Virtual Machine